Trump with NATO ‘all the way’ on Article 5 as leaders gather at summit

 Other NATO leaders, however, expressed their full support for the alliance and the increased defence spending targets on Wednesday.

-Polish President Andrzej Duda said “Article 5 is clear … and means collective defence and there is no discussion about this article,” as he arrived at a meeting.
+Polish President Andrzej Duda said, “Article 5 is clear … and means collective defence and there is no discussion about this article.”

 Danish Prime Minister Mette Frederiksen told reporters that the boost to military spending was important and necessary.